siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 local electromagnetic energy density increases, and the propagation speed is reduced through the larger effective permittivity and permeability.

-Constructive interference has the same local structure.
-Two coherent beams add linearly in phase to form a larger total field.
-At the level of the electromagnetic field equations, that is the same loading pattern: one sector is carried together with a second in-phase response sector.
+Constructive interference is that same mechanism.
+Two coherent beams add linearly in phase: one sector carried together with a second in-phase electromagnetic response sector.
+That is not a pattern that resembles a dielectric — it is what a dielectric is.
+The longitudinal delay at constructive interference is a dielectric delay.

-Dielectric slowing follows from this linear in-phase field addition in electromagnetism.
-The same dielectric-like longitudinal delay therefore follows at constructive interference.

 This logic is one-sided.
 Constructive interference yields a denser surviving bright fringe, while destructive interference depletes the field and in the